White Noise for Tinnitus – When It Helps and How to Use It

 This comparison is not trying to make videos sound useless.
 In specific situations they are the right tool — faster to access than any app, available on any device, and perfectly effective for short sessions without interruption.

-• You have never tried sound therapy before and want to find out if any sound type helps before committing to an app
+• You have never tried sound therapy before and want to find out if any sound type helps before downloading anything

 • You need immediate background sound for a single, uninterrupted work session at a desk